ata1515 is a student of history, focusing on the modern, medieval, and ancient histories of Europe.

 Famine and disease struck both sides, but in the end the soldiers that fled to Veii linked up with Latin allies led by Marcus Furius Camillus who cut off the Celtic supply routes and forced the besiegers to abandon the city.
 Outside of Rome the army caught up to the fleeing Gauls and slaughtered them to the man.

 If the Battle of Veii gave Rome a taste of the riches to be found in the wider world, the Battle of the Allia and sack of Rome taught Rome that the world outside Latium was dangerous.
 The sack didn't temper Roman pride, but stoked and encouraged it.
 Allia was a disaster because the Roman people had not come together with a single vision.
-Patrician and Plebeian would continue to vie for political power, but never again would internal struggles threaten the Republic from an external threat.
+Patrician and Plebeian would continue to vie for political power, but never again in the Republican era would internal struggles threaten the Republic from an external threat.
 Rome would ensure that it wasn't threatened again by going on a series of military campaigns through the 4th century that would result in the entirety of the Italian peninsula falling under Roman domination.

 - Armstrong, J. (2016).
 Early Roman warfare: From the regal period to the First Punic War.
 Barnsley, South Yorkshire: Pen & Sword Military.

 - DeVries, Kelly.
 Battles That Changed Warfare, 1457 B.C - 1991 A.D.: from Chariot Warfare to Stealth Bombers.
 New York: Metro Books, 2011.

 - Lendon, J. E. Soldiers & Ghosts: a History of Battle in Classical Antiquity.
 New Haven: Yale University Press, 2008.

 - Livy, and Betty Radice.
 Rome and Italy: Books I-V. Harmondsworth, Middlesex: Penguin Books, 1982.